DV Hardware reviews

 This little gimmick is for outside use, so the most logical thing to connect it trough is ofcourse an USB connector.

-You could use it inside your case, but this product is not made for those usages, if you want to light up your case then I suggest you to buy a cold cathode, or a LED light kit.
+You could use it inside your case, but this product is not made for those usages, if you want to light up your case then I suggest you buy a cold cathode, or a LED light kit.

 An example which Bacata gives on their site : "If you are listening to music or printing a document the Tuluz neons will break the tedium of the task with its flashing lights".
 Why would we be interested in looking at some flashing LED lights while printing one or a few documents?
 I'd rather prefer to get a drink or some food while doing that.
 And to light up your room the LEDs simply are not bright enough.
 It will illuminate your room a little, but not enough I think.

-This is just my personal opinion however, maybe you can find a real great use for it, but I can't.
+This is just my personal opinion however, maybe you can find a really great use for it, but I can't.
 Something like this for inside use in your case, with 4 smaller brighter LEDs would have been a lot better I think.
-Anyway within a few days we will have a review of the Tuluz Disco Neon, which is about the same as this product but with one big tube, instead of two small tubes.
+Anyway within a few days, we will have a review of the Tuluz Disco Neon, which is about the same as this product but with one big tube, instead of two small tubes.
 That product has some more usages.
 But more about it within a few days.

 Conclusion

 Like I already said, this product is for most people not necessary.
 It is maybe a cool gimmick, but real good usages for it I could not find.
 The LEDs are not bright enough, and the wires to the LED tubes are way too short.
-I can imagine that some people may actually find a good usage for this product, but for me this is totally unnecessary.
+I can imagine that some people may actually find a good usage for this product, but for me, this is totally unnecessary.

 This product can be found for about €13 in Europe